andydoro/IMA767_MEDP349_Spring2019/final.md

 ## Documentation

 Your final project must be [well documented](https://github.com/andydoro/IMA767_MEDP349_Fall2018/wiki/Documentation-Guidelines), including aesthetic and technical explanations, sketches, circuit diagrams, and well-commented code.

+Explain aesthetic and conceptual decisions as well as technical ones.
+Try to come up with a title for your project.
+It can be helpful to tell a story as to how you created your project.
+What challenges came up?

+In your conclusion, describe what aspects you feel succeed and where the project could be improved.
+How would you take the project further or build upon what you learned in future projects?

+## Presentation

+You can choose to show first and then explain your project, or vice versa.

+Explain your project in a way that it would make sense to someone with no background knowledge about your project.
+Who would use it?
+It is more of a functional or a conceptual object?
+If you would like, you can create a video or slideshow to help explain the construction and technical aspects of your project.

 ## Schedule